Summer loves spending time with her family, reading, traveling, and cuddling with her puppy.

 Innova food runs about $16.00 for a small bag, and flossies run about $6-9 each.

 Like Everything, Wheaten Terriers Do Have Their Downside

-So now that we know that Wheatens are fun loving family dogs, perfect for children and great for lots of love and cuteness, we'll talk about the down side of Wheaten Terriers.
+So now that we know that Wheatens are fun loving family dogs that are perfect for children and great for lots of love and cuteness, we'll talk about the down side of Wheaten terriers.

-2) You can't leave your Wheaten OFF a leash either.
+- You can't leave your Wheaten off a leash either.
 If you're in a busy area, the first thing your Wheatie will do is take off and jump on another person, and they won't care if there is a car in the way or not.

-4) As mentioned on point 3, Wheatens will never stop jumping up on new people that walk through the door.
+- As mentioned on point three, Wheatens will never stop jumping up on new people that walk through the door.
 If you have a pizza coming, or some Chinese delivery, or if you have company, your Wheaten will jump up and demand to be petted.
 We Wheaten Owners like to call this the 'Wheaten Greetin!'

-6) Wheatens often like to tear up papers, toilet paper, kleenex, etc. Again, on the Wheaten Den Facebook page, I have talked to dozens of people who say their Wheaten likes to rip up paper for some reason
+- Wheatens often like to tear up papers, toilet paper, kleenex, etc. Again, on the Wheaten Den Facebook page, I have talked to dozens of people who say their Wheaten likes to rip up paper for some reason.

-7) Wheaten Terriers need constant attention to grooming.
+- Wheaten terriers need constant attention to grooming.
 They need to be groomed about every six weeks, and they need to be brushed constantly because their coat mats so easily.

-8) Wheatens again, like to jump up- and they WILL (not intentionally!) jump up on small children and knock them down.
+- Wheatens like to jump up and they will (not intentionally!) jump up on small children and knock them down.
 Their intentions are good, but I know Hannah knocked down my youngest son a few times when he was small.

 Here are some places you can look for great breeders: